jasonlee27/ml_cs6375_miniproj_fall2022/README.md

 https://docs.google.com/document/d/1MhQ3LOnF4esJO1CTKt3ENYnYZJYZAqz3ld58dy8F5_o/edit#

-# Project components
+# Projects

 ## 1. onlineclass_survey:
-### - Task: predicting if student prefer studying online/in person (Classification problem)
+### Task: predicting if student prefer studying online/in person (Classification problem)
-### - Questions for features used for data collection
+### Questions for features used for data collection
 1. What is your major?
 2. What is your gender identity?
 3. Which of the following best describes you?